Cool reception for RBI chief urging global cooperation

 He has grown increasingly vocal for change given how hard the currencies and stocks of emerging economies such as India have been rocked by big shifts in capital flows brought on by the unprecedented monetary accommodation in rich nations.

-"We should examine the situation and spillover effects, by all means empirically, to the extent we can," Rajan, governor of the RBI, said at the Brookings Institution.
+"All I'm calling for is we should examine the situation and spillover effects, by all means empirically, to the extent we can," Rajan, governor of the RBI, said after giving a speech at the Brookings Institution.

 Emerging markets absorbed a flood of investment in the wake of the global recession as central banks in developed nations sharply depressed interest rates, sending investors scrambling for higher yields in countries like Turkey, Argentina and India.